morikawa77/vs-code-snippets/README.md

 <br><br>
 Choose a language for your snippets or create a new one (you can create for your actual project or a global).
 <br><br>
-Use the Snippet Generator website do generate the snippet json: https://snippet-generator.app
+Use the Snippet Generator website to generate the snippet json file: https://snippet-generator.app